-In fifth place we have Gran Turismo Sport (GT Sport).
+In fifth place, we have Gran Turismo 7 (GT7).
 This game is the latest release on our list and provides a very realistic game well balanced with fun and playability.
 It is probably the best game on our list for players of all experience levels and has plenty to offer in the realism department.

-Starting with the competition aspect of the game, GT Sport is supported by the FIA, which brings a lot of realism to the competitions within the game.
+Starting with the competition aspect of the game, GT7 is supported by the FIA, which brings a lot of realism to the competitions within the game.
 There are regular races that are endorsed by the governing racing body, which imposes the same rules that would need to be followed on the real track.
-This makes GT Sport a great game for those that like real competition.
+This makes GT7 a great game for those that like real competition.

-The game also does very well to represent the sounds of the real cars.
+The game also does very well to represent the sounds of real cars.
 The noises of the engines and exhausts are crisp and clear, while the tire squeals and gear shifts are also perfectly balanced.
-This pairs well with the modern graphics to make this 2017 release one of the best sounding and best-looking sims on the market.
+This pairs well with the modern graphics to make this 2022 release one of the best-sounding and best-looking sim racing games on the market.

-Although GT Sport looks, sounds and feels great with a good sim racing rig, it does require you to have an internet connection to take advantage of the majority of its features.
-Although not too big an issue nowadays, those that don’t pay for PlayStation Network (PSN) will still lose out, regardless of their strong internet connection.
+Although GT7 looks, sounds, and feels great with a good sim racing rig, it does require you to have an internet connection to use the majority of its features.
+Although not too big an issue, those that don’t pay for PlayStation Network (PSN) will lose out, regardless of their strong internet connection.
 Although not an impact on the realism, it still makes it less appealing.
 But if you do have PSN, this is a game to try!

 - Strong video and audio

 - Internet and PSN required for most of the game’s features